Vendor Management

 Adding a Certification

-Section titled “Adding a Certification”- Navigate to the Certifications section on the Vendor Detail page
+Section titled “Adding a Certification”- Navigate to the Certifications table on the Overview tab of the Vendor Detail page

 - Click Add Certification